AveryCorniell/PyBer_Analysis/README.md

 ## Analysis Overview
 The purpose of this analysis is to provide PyBer Ride Sharing company with an exploratory analysis
-on Drivers, Dates, and Fares of Cities based on City Types (Urban, Suburban, and Rural), in the forms of several different visualizations, that will help Pyber to improve access to ride sharing services, as well as, determine affordability for potentially underserved neighborhoods.
+on Drivers, Dates, and Fares of Cities based on City Types (Urban, Suburban, and Rural), in the forms

-<<<<<<< HEAD
+of several different visualizations, that will help Pyber to improve access to ride sharing services,
+as well as, determine affordability for potentially underserved neighborhoods.

 ## Resources and Process
 Data Files:
 - city_data.csv